no-markup-markup/nmm/readme-template/template.md

   even more WYSIWYG—in particular, WYSIWYG with respect to the intended semantics.

+- The designer of the language wanted a particular semantics—for example, sections and paragraphs numbered using the section symbol (‘§’) respectively the paragraph symbol (‘¶’).
+To the best of the language designer's knowledge, no close-to-WYSIWYG language provided this semantics out of the box.

-- It has so far been a fun project!
+- For the language creators, it has so far been a fun and educational project!

 ## Examples